DigitalDenCloud/serverless-web-application-backend/README.md

           sam deploy --no-confirm-changeset --no-fail-on-empty-changeset
 ```

-This workflow updates the SAM stack currently deployed.
+This deploys my application infrastructure to AWS and depends on my Unit Test to succeed.
+It runs on an Ubuntu machine, and uses Python and the AWS SAM CLI.
+It validates my SAM template, builds my infrastructure, and deploys it to AWS.

 The AWS access keys are stored as GitHub Secrets and the user has very limited access to resources.
 The SAM Deploy assumes a role to deploy the needed resources.

-This project is utilizing GitHub Actions over an AWS CodePipeline for cost savings and is a better alternative based on the scope of this project.
+#### Integration Testing

-Included an integration test, which tests the GET API endpoint:
+Configured an integration test to tests the GET API endpoint:

 ```bash
 integration-test: